Andronomos/AndrosCommands/README.md

 # Andro's Commands
-A Terraria mod that adds random commands for performing useful tasks, debugging features or just plain having fun.
+A Terraria mod that adds commands designed for creative builders and content creators.